High Dimensional Mode Hunting Using Pettiest Components Analysis: Introduction

-Principal components analysis is a widely used method in data analysis which reduces the dimension by projecting on the orthogonal rotation that maximizes the variance \citep[Ch.
-8]{Mardia1979}.
-Due to the simple mechanism and good compatibility with different regression methods, principal components analysis is used in many scenarios, especially dealing in $p \gg n$ datasets.
-Even in regression and learning settings, most practitioners prefer to discard the components of the input with the smallest variance, using just the first few principal components.
-This is called principal components regression.
-But we should be careful about some potential pitfalls when applying principal components analysis on regression models.
-As Jolliffe demonstrated in a classic paper, we can easily find some ordinary examples in which small-variance components become equally important, if not more, than large-variance ones \citep{Jolliffe1982}.
-Hadi and Ling have also presented three cautionary notes on using principal components regression, mainly due to issues arising from multicollinearity \citep{HadiLing1998}.
-In the end, maybe the strongest reason to question principal components regression is that the dependent variables are never used in principal components analysis.
-As Cox said, it is hard to see any reason ``why the dependent variable should not be closely tied to the least important principal components'' \citep[p.
-272]{Cox1968}.
+\IEEEPARstart{P}{rincipal} components analysis is a widely used learning tool, particularly in unsupervised learning, to reduce the dimension of the space by projecting on the orthogonal rotation that maximizes the variance, especially in datasets where the number of variables is much larger than the number of observations \cite[Ch.~8]{Mardia1979}.
+In principal components regression, most practitioners prefer to discard the components of the input with the smallest variance, using just the first few principal components.
+Discarding the components of smallest variance does give satisfying results in some situations.
+In fact, Artemiu and Li gave conditions under which the first few leading principal components have a higher probability of correlating with the dependent variable than the small-variance ones \cite{ArtemiouLi2009}.
+However, even though principal components regression can be useful, some caution is needed when it is implemented.

+As Jolliffe demonstrated in a classic paper, we can easily find some ordinary examples in which small-variance components become equally important, if not more, than large-variance ones \cite{Jolliffe1982}.
+Hadi and Ling have also presented three cautionary notes on using principal components regression, mainly due to issues arising from multicollinearity \cite{HadiLing1998}.
+In the end, the strongest reason to question principal components regression is that the dependent variables are never used in principal components analysis.
+In the words of Cox, it is hard to see any reason ``why the dependent variable should not be closely tied to the least important principal components'' \cite[p.~272]{Cox1968}.
 Here we will call those least important principal components \textit{pettiest components}.

-Nevertheless, using principal components regression is not totally invalid.
-Actually, discarding the pettiest components does give satisfying results in many situations.
-In fact, Artemiou and Li gave conditions under which the first few leading principal components have a higher probability of correlating with the dependent variable than the small-variance ones \citep{ArtemiouLi2009}.
+Although these arguments are informative, to the best of our knowledge, few have tried to make a systematic use of the pettiest components in their own right.
+That is, most criticisms have focused on the negative aspect of finding isolated counter-examples showing that principal components regression is not desirable, based on the underlying assumption that the leading principal components are better, but the positive aspect of systematically selecting the pettiest components has received little attention.
+The exception seems to be a recent study by Sando and Hino where the authors propose a modal principal component analysis whose goal is to develop a robust PCA method.
+Through a kernel function they estimate the mode and use this estimation in order to find the pettiest components, that they call them ``minor components'' \cite{SandoHino2020}.